 The property, plant and equipment, goodwill, and definite-lived intangible assets were valued using a market approach based on an independent third-party market price.
-For the twelve months ended December 31, 2011, we recorded \$88 million in impairment charges in the Consolidated Statements of Operations.
+For the twelve months ended December 31, 2011, we recorded \$88 million in loss from discontinued operations in the Consolidated Statements of Operations.
 Refer to Note 4, "Goodwill and Other Long-Lived Assets," for additional discussion.